alelippo/stsc/README.txt

 by D.Bertaccini, L.Chiricosta, A.Filippo.

-The repository consists in three folders: DATSET, MATLAB, and R.
+The repository consists in two folders: DATASET, CODE.

 The DATASET folder contains:

+adjacency matrices of five pathways described in the work

-The MATLAB folder contains:
+The CODE folder contains:

-stsc.m        - function implementing...

-The R folder contains

-stsc.R    - function that...
-test.R    - SCRIPT
+stsc.m        - MATLAB function that computes the source-to-sink centrality of a directed acyclic graph with adjacency matrix A.

+pathway_preprocessing.R 	- R script that manages the download of the pathway and their reorganization into directed graphs.

-Last modified: 09/04/2025 by Alessandro Filippo
+Last modified: 05/06/2025 by Alessandro Filippo

 >> Reference:
 >>  D.Bertaccini(bertaccini@mat.uniroma2.it), L.Chiricosta(luigi.chiricosta@irccsme.it), A.Filippo (filippo@mat.uniroma2.it).
-"Source-to-sink communicability: a new centrality measure for directed acyclic networks", xxxx
+"Source-to-sink communicability: a new centrality measure for directed acyclic networks", submitted.
 >>